digitalrebar/doc/api/api/bootenv.rst

 from the ``.Env.OS.InstallURL`` path.

 For the install process to work correctly, the bootenv used to install an OS must end in ``-install``.
-The roles used to install OSes uses the the ``-install`` form to limit choices in the UI and to ensure proper workflow progress during the bring-up process.
+The roles used to install OSes uses the the ``-install`` form to limit choices in the UX and to ensure proper workflow progress during the bring-up process.